-The Day’s theme for 2016 is “The Sustainable Development Goals: Building Blocks for Peace.”
+The theme for 2017 is “The Sustainable Development Goals.”
 The 17 Sustainable Development Goals were unanimously adopted by the 193 Member States of the United Nations at an historic summit of the world’s leaders in New York in September 2015.
 The new ambitious 2030 agenda calls on countries to begin efforts to achieve these goals over the next 15 years.
 It aims to end poverty, protect the planet, and ensure prosperity for all.
 The Sustainable Development Goals are integral to achieving peace in our time, as development and peace are interdependent and mutually reinforcing.

 The first ENO Tree Planting Day was arranged 21 September 2004, on the International Day for Peace.
 It was the same year Wangari Maathai received Nobel Peace Prize for planting trees.